ZGIS/malawi_atlas_public/docs/server.rst

 GeoServer
 ---------

 Publish the data on GeoServer using the admin user interface.
 For each PostGIS schema a new store has to be created.
 And each rasterfile needs an own store as well.
-Please follow the official `documentation <https://docs.geoserver.org/>`_ of GeoServer for the details.
+Please follow the official `Geoserver documentation <https://docs.geoserver.org/>`_ for the details.

 Vector data
 ~~~~~~~~~~~